 I became a cop in the spring of 1969 after returning home from Vietnam.
-It’s hard to imagine now, but returning Vietnam veterans were not really appreciated by the American public.
-I quickly learned that I should avoid the subject of Vietnam altogether and if questioned whether I had been there, mumbling an answer and walking away was always a good idea.
+It’s hard to imagine now, but returning Vietnam veterans weren’t really appreciated by the American public at the time.
+I quickly learned that I should avoid the subject of Vietnam altogether and if questioned whether I had been there, mumbling an answer and walking away was usually a good idea.

-Out of one uniform and into another.
+So I traded one uniform for another.
 But, wow, what a uniform!
 My department wore dark blue pants with a light blue shirt and a sheriff’s hat.
 Ohmigosh, I loved that hat.
 It wasn’t quite as cool as a drill sergeant’s flat brimmed style, but it really added to the swagger.

-You used the strap across the back of your head and that meant you could cock the brim of the hat down over your eyes and coupled with really cool dark sunglasses, I was really something.
+You used the strap across the back of your head and that meant you could cock the brim of the hat down over your eyes.
+Coupled with cool dark sunglasses, I was really something.

 But even cooler was the fact that our uniform included carrying our duty weapon cross draw.
-It was supposedly to facilitate drawing the weapon while seated in a patrol car but I didn’t pay any attention to that because when I saw myself fully uniformed in a mirror for the first time, I almost couldn’t breathe.
-I was so way cool.
+It was supposedly to facilitate drawing the weapon while seated in a patrol car, but I didn’t pay any attention to that because when I saw myself fully uniformed in a mirror for the first time, I almost couldn’t breathe.
+I just looked so cool.

 My firearm of choice at the time, was a Colt Trooper.

-The very first homicide in 25 years of existence had just happened after I got hired and while there were frequent burglaries, I didn’t see one single armed robbery while on duty the entire time I was employed there.
+The very first homicide in 25 years of the town’s existence had just happened after I was hired and while there were frequent burglaries, I didn’t see one single armed robbery while on duty the entire time I was employed there.

-When stopping a violator, I recorded his license number on my note pad in case something happened, advised my dispatcher of the location and the vehicle description and usually had all that done just as the offender slowed his vehicle to a stop.
+When stopping a violator, I recorded his license number on my note pad in case something happened, advised my dispatcher of the location and the vehicle description and usually had most of that done just as the offender slowed his vehicle to a stop.

 I carefully pulled up behind just a little to the left of his bumper so that I had a protected zone to approach him.
 Keeping my eye on the vehicle I would pop my door open and carefully step out to approach the car.